matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_2.1.0.rst

 ``Axes`` collision in ``Figure.add_axes``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Adding an axes instance to a figure by using the same arguments as for
+Adding an axis instance to a figure by using the same arguments as for
 a previous axes instance currently reuses the earlier instance.
 This
 behavior has been deprecated in Matplotlib 2.1.
 In a future version, a
 *new* instance will always be created and returned.
 Meanwhile, in such